sacktock/MASA-Safe-RL/docs/Common/LTL.md

 ## Overview: Safety LTL in MASA (DFA + Costs)

 MASA focuses on **safety** specifications expressed in the *safety fragment* of LTL.
-A safety specification is monitored online by converting it to a **deterministic finite automaton (DFA)** and running that DFA over the environment’s **label trace** (sets of atomic propositions).
+A safety specification is monitored online by converting it to a **deterministic finite automaton (DFA)** and running that DFA over the environment's **label trace** (sets of atomic propositions).
 The same DFA can be wrapped as a **cost function** to provide a scalar safety signal suitable for reinforcement learning.

 In practice, MASA uses:
 - **A labelling function**: environment state/observation -> set of atomic propositions (strings).